We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Certain CDB products may also be unsafe and cause unwanted side effects.

 Doctors can help individuals

-If a person with neuropathy is searching for alternative treatments, a doctor may help them find a more appropriate option.
+If someone with neuropathy is searching for alternative treatments, a doctor may help them find more appropriate options.
 By discussing therapeutic goals and the perceived benefits of using CBD oil, doctors can help establish reasonable pain relief goals and set realistic expectations.